 ResumeScanner is easy to use.
-Here's a step by step guide to scanning your resme and improving your chance of an interview.
+Here’s a step-by-step guide to scanning your resume and improving your chance of an interview.

 To begin, Sign into ResumeScanner.
-You can do so if you click here or if you select the "Sign In" menu on this site.
+Select the “Sign In” menu above on the right.

 Here you enter your email address and password to sign into ResumeScanner.
 The user name and email are the ones you entered when you entered the order for the product.

 For your convenience, you can select the checkboxes for “Remember User Name,” “Remember Password” and “Automatically Sign In.”
 If you select all three, ResumeScanner will log you in automatically for as long as you have an active subscription.